-Highly recommend you prepare dehydrated raw because it’s jam packed with protein and nutrients that your dog needs to thrive.
-Also, it is convenient because this kind of food if super light and whole lot easier to bring camping.
+Highly recommend you prepare dehydrated raw because it’s jam-packed with protein and nutrients that your dog needs to thrive.
+Also, it is convenient because this kind of food is super light and a whole lot easier to bring camping.

 2. Food & Water Bowls